vocalodon/dontwi/README.rst

       --limit LIMIT         Using LIMIT instead of limit in config file --dry-run             Getting the last status with the hashtag, but don't send status to outbound service.
-      --get-secret          Getting client id and others from Mastodon instance, and saving these in the config file.
+      --get-secret          Getting client id and others from Mastodon instance and saving these in the config file.
       --dump-status-strings
                             Dumping status strings to be marked as 'Waiting' status